 We have several snapshots of the Torrents collected from the whole Internet using methodology described in [7].
 Each snapshot contains half an hour of P2P transfers.
 In total, we have about one week of observations.
 We have also an aggregate representing the transfers observed during the whole week.
 To test the effect of NATs, to save memory and to reduce information noise, the following filtering has been applied which we denote by g(X, Y): we filter out all IP addresses with more than or equal to X ports (X = 0 means no filtering), and we filter out all contents with less than or equal to Y IP addresses seen downloading the content (Y = 0 means no filtering).
 Two users with the same IP addresses but with different ports could be the same user.
 So the filtering by ports helps us to reduce the influence of counting the same user as different ones.
-The second filter by IP addresses helps to remove unpopular contents which were downloaded by less than or equals to Y different addresses.
-We use the whole aggregate to create the content graph.
-Some files are tagged with information about name, language, topic, login of the person who inserted these files.
-Those tags correspond to the classification made by popular torrent sites like ThePirateBay [7].
-If two files are downloaded by the same user, we create an edge between these two files.
-The weight of the edge shows how many users downloaded these two files.
+The second filter by IP address helps to remove unpopular contents which were downloaded less than or equals to Y times.